-a.
+- a.
 Identifiable intangible assets were measured using a combination of income approaches.
 Trade names were valued using a "Relief-from-Royalty" method.
 Non-contractual customer relationships were valued using a "Multi-period excess earnings" method.
-Identifiable intangible assets will be amortized over 10-20 years.
+Identifiable intangible assets will be amortized over 10-20 years. - b.

-b.
 Goodwill was the excess of the consideration transferred over the net assets recognized and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
 Goodwill recorded in connection with the acquisition is attributable to the assembled workforce and future profitability expected to arise from the acquired entity.

-From the acquisition date through December 31, 2018, WTL provided the following activity (in thousands):
+From the acquisition date through December 31, 2019, WTL provided the following activity (in thousands):

-2018
+2019 2018

-Revenues \$ 7,511
+Revenues \$ 8,413 \$ 7,511

-Net loss ^(a) (149)
+Net loss ^(a) (2,719) (149)

 a.
-Includes depreciation and amortization expense of \$1.0 million.
+Includes depreciation and amortization expense of \$2.2 million and \$1.0 million, respectively, for 2019 and 2018.

-The following table presents unaudited pro forma information as if the acquisition of WTL had occurred as of January 1, 2017 (in thousands):
+The following table presents unaudited pro forma information as if the acquisition of WTL had occurred as offanuary 1, 2017 (in thousands):

-Years Ended December r 31,
+Years Ended Decem iber 31,

 2018 2017

 Revenues \$ 10,270 \$ 4,229

 Net (loss) income (64) 165

-The Company recognized \$0.1 million of transaction related costs during the year endedDecember 31, 2018 related to this acquisition.
+The Company recognized \$0.1 million of transaction related costs during the year ended December 31, 2018 related to this acquisition.